dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/how-to-create-a-windows-forms-control-that-shows-progress.md

   - "progress [Windows Forms], reporting [Windows Forms]"
   - "FlashTrackBar custom control" ms.assetid: 24c5a2e3-058c-4b8d-a217-c06e6a130c2f
+description: Learn how to create a Windows Forms control that uses a gradient to visually show the level or progress of an application.
 ---
 # How to: Create a Windows Forms Control That Shows Progress